MatheoKatbie/nft-forge/README.md

 - **V2.0:** Enhancements in design customization, marketplace integration, and user feedback for AI learning.
 - **Future:** Governance features, utility expansion in virtual spaces, and community-driven development.

-## Contribution

-Interested in contributing?
-Whether it's improving the AI, enhancing the user interface, or optimizing Solana integration, we're open to pull requests.
-See our [Contribution Guidelines](#) for how to get involved.

 ## License

 This project is licensed under the **GPL-3.0 License** - see the [LICENSE.md](LICENSE.md) file for details.

 ---

-This README introduces NFT Forge as a user-friendly platform for AI-generated NFT creation and automatic minting on Solana, emphasizing its simplicity and innovation.